solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 The painting represents the Siṃhanāda Lokeśvara (Tib.
 Spyan-ras-gzigs seṅ-ge-sgra).
 The artist has faithfully reproduced the Indian prototype, whose śivaïstic character was already mentioned by Mr. James Burgess and Prof. Grünwedel.*

-*) Cf. the sculpture in the Calcutta Museum, reproduced in the Etude sur l'Iconographie bouddhique of Prof. Foucher, fasc.
+*) Cf. the sculpture in the Calcutta Museum, reproduced in the Étude sur l'Iconographie bouddhique of Prof. Foucher, fasc.
 2, fig. 2.

 [Number 19.
 Siṃhanāda-Lokeśvara.](https://cdn.solaranamnesis.com/GeorgeRoerich/plate-013.jpeg)